turbot/guardrails-samples/baselines/getting_started/gcp/gcp_baseline/README.md

 The variable to use is `use_event_polling`.

 Additionally the baseline will enable CIS and set attestation of CIS to be a year.
-Currently there is no variable to control this behaviour.
+Currently there is no variable to control this behavior.

-The advantage of setting up of each baseline in their own Smart Folder prevents conflicting with the policy settings created by other baselines.

-This baseline will not attach to a resource and will need to be done manually using the Turbot UI.

 ## Important

 Running the baseline without an input variable file assumes that you have **ALL** GCP mods installed.
 To limit the baseline, look at the example input variable file [demo.tfvars](demo.tfvars).

+## Overview

+Baseline policies are initial set of policies recommended to start with while using Turbot.
+These policies mostly focuses on enabling services, frequently used policies to run in check mode & enabling security features such as various encryption standards.
+Baseline TF scripts allows you to toggle the value to apply or ignore.
+See the below sections for more information.

+Some of these policies overlap with other set of baselines.
+Hence Turbot provided set of baseline TF files are executed in separate [Smart Folder](https://turbot.com/v5/docs/getting-started/smart_folder).
+The advantage of setting up of each baseline in their own Smart Folder prevents conflicting with the policy settings created by other baseline scripts.

+This baseline will not attach to a resource by default.
+This needs to be done manually using the Turbot UI.

 ## Requirements